studyself/kaldi/README.md

 they are the same, but the names are different.

-latgen-biglm-faster-mapped.cc  is the name used in THUYG-20's original recipes.
+latgen-biglm-faster-mapped is the name used in THUYG-20's original recipes.

 MLDG-Decoder.cc is the name used in our paper.